cqin-zz/cqin-zz.github.io/about.md

 * RSCAD

 ## About Programming
 I'm also an amateur programmer.
-I like to do some front-end design and power system applet development in my spare time. <br>
+I like to do some front-end design and power system applet development in my spare time.
+Talking to the machine and finding solutions to a unexpected problems are awesome! <br>
-You can teach a machine to figure out the troubles that you dont want to do.
-Uhmmm....
-Programming is fantastic!
-YAY! <br>
-The languages I often use include:
+The languages I am currently using include:
 * Python
 * C/C++
 * MATLAB
 * HTML
-* Javascript
 * R

-The languages I want to learn include:
+And a wish list:
 * Java
+* Javascript
 * Go
-* Swift